florinaero/cpp_training/README.md

 ## **Issues:**

-	1. "Undeclared type name" error after into an .hpp was used `#ifdef FILENAME_` instead of `#ifndef FILENAME_`.
+	1. "Undeclared type name" error after it was used '#ifdef FILENAME_' into an .hpp, instead of `#ifndef FILENAME_`.
 Whole code was excluded by preprocessor directive.

 	2.